Ademilson (footballer, born 1974)

 Ademilson Correa (born 9 October 1974), simply known as Ademilson, is a Brazilian former professional footballer who played as a forward.

 Career

 Ademilson played for several clubs in Brazil, notably Botafogo and Fluminense, as well as teams in Mexico and Lokeren from Belgium.

-He is considered the greatest idol of the Tupi Football Club of Juiz de Fora, where he was part of the campaigns of both promotions to Series D, in 2011 with the title, and in 2013.
+He is considered the greatest idol of Tupi of Juiz de Fora, where he was part of the campaigns of both promotions to Series D, in 2011 with the title, and in 2013.
 Also in 2013 Campeonato Brasileiro Série D, in the Aparcidense vs. Tupi match, has a goal was denied by the Goiás club's masseur who invaded the field and took the ball away before crossing the goal line.

 Ademilson ended his career at the age of 44, defending Tupynambás from Juiz de Fora.